BobReed24/LPPO/readme.md

 # Lppo Interpreter

 Lppo Interpreter is a custom interpreter for the LPPO (Language of Processed Operations) programming language.
 This guide provides an overview of the language, its features, and how to use the interpreter.
-Note that window creation is currently in beta and still requires testing.
+Note that window creation is currently in alpha and still requires testing.
+LPPO is open source.

 ## Table of Contents